 Name Values Description <name> </name> production name This attribute identifies the production (type) to which this section applies.
 It is required. <displayformat> </displayformat> hex This is used to specify an alternate stringified representation for binary data.
 The hex entry is used with BIT STRING types.
-The hex qualifi- er causes bit strings to be displayed as hexadecimal digits, regardless of whether the BIT STRING has named bits. <isbiginteger></isbiginteger> n/a This is a flag variable (an 'empty element' in XML terminology) that specifies that this production will be used to store an integer larger than the C# long type (64 bits).
+The hex qualifi- er causes bit strings to be displayed as hexadecimal digits, regardless of whether the BIT STRING has named bits. <isbiginteger></isbiginteger> n/a This is a flag variable (an 'empty ele- ment' in XML terminology) that spec- ifies that this production will be used to store an integer larger than the C# long type (64 bits).
 A C# BigInteger class will be used to hold the value.
 This qualifier can be applied to either an integer or constructed type.
-If constructed, all integer elements within the constructed type are flagged as big integers.

-Name Values Description <istbcdstring></istbcdstring> n/a This item is used to indicate that val- ues of this production are to be in- terpreted as telephony binary coded strings (TBCD).
+If con- structed, all integer elements within the constructed type are flagged as big integers. <isplmnidentity></isplmnidentity> n/a This flag identifies the production as a PLMNidentity.
+Any production so identified will be treated as an OCTET STRING, regardless of how the production might be defined in the ASN.1. <istbcdstring></istbcdstring> n/a This item is used to indicate that val- ues of this production are to be in- terpreted as telephony binary coded strings (TBCD).
 TBCD strings are not part of the ASN.1 standards but are a widely used encoding format in tele- phony applications.